History of the Huns: Ruga and Octar

 The Huns again raided in 422, apparently under the command of a leader named Ruga.
 They reached as far as the walls of Constantinople.
 They appear to have forced the Eastern Empire to pay an annual tribute.
 In 424, they are noted as fighting for the Romans in North Africa, indicating friendly relations with the Western Roman Empire.
 In 425, magister militum Aetius marched into Italy with a large army of Huns to fight against forces of the Eastern Empire.
 The campaign ended with reconciliation, and the Huns received gold and returned to their lands.
-In 427, however, the Romans broke their alliance with the Huns and attacked Pannonia, perhaps reconquerring part of it.
+In 427, however, the Romans broke their alliance with the Huns and attacked Pannonia, perhaps reconquering part of it.

 It is unclear when Ruga and his brother Octar became the supreme rulers of the Huns: Ruga appears to have ruled the land East of the Carpathians while Octar ruled the territory to the north and west of the Carpathians.
 Kim argues that Octar was a "deputy" king in his territory while Ruga was the supreme king.
 Octar died around 430 while fighting the Burgundians, who at the time lived on the right bank of the Rhine.
 Denis Sinor argues that his nephew Attila likely succeeded him as ruler of the eastern portion of the Huns' empire in this year.
 Maenchen-Helfen, however, argues that Ruga simply became sole ruler.

 In 432, Ruga aided Aetius, who had fallen into disfavor, in reobtaining his old office of magister militum: Ruga either sent or threatened to send an army into Italy.
 In 433, Aetius surrendered Pannonia Prima to Ruga, perhaps as a reward for aid that Ruga's Huns had given him in securing his position.
 Either the previous year, in 432, or 434, Ruga sent an emissary to Constantinople announcing that he intended to attack some tribes whom he considered under his authority but who had fled into Roman territory; however, he died after the beginning of this campaign and the Huns left Roman territory.